sceckert/Data-and-Culture-Fall-2024/_week5/in-class-exercise.md

 This Poe dataset can be found here: [https://raw.githubusercontent.com/sceckert/Data-and-Culture-Fall-2024/refs/heads/main/_week5/poe-the-raven-reprintings.csv](https://raw.githubusercontent.com/sceckert/Data-and-Culture-Fall-2024/refs/heads/main/_week5/poe-the-raven-reprintings.csv).

+Take a look at the dataset: what do we notice?

 If you'd like, you can right click and save the CSV file.
 Open up the file using VSCode or a simple text editor.
-Copy it

-Then, navigate to the tool for creating exploratory maps and visualizing simple datasets, Palladio.
-Palladio is a tool developed by the Stanford Center for Humanitis + Design.
+Then, navigate to the tool for creating exploratory maps and visualizing simple datasets, [Palladio](https://hdlab.stanford.edu/palladio-app/).
+Palladio is a tool developed by the Stanford Center for Humanities + Design.

 Navigate to the following: https://hdlab.stanford.edu/palladio-app/#/upload